-Accidents and illness can happen, of course, so don't forget your European Health Insurance Card (EHIC).
-This is no substitute for travel insurance, though.
+Accidents and illness can happen, of course, so don't forget your European Health Insurance Card (EHIC) if it’s still in date.
+Otherwise you should apply for a new Global Health Insurance Card (GHIC).
+These cards aren’t a substitute for travel insurance, though.

-The card entitles you to emergency care but treatment may not be free, and the card won't cover extra costs such as those of getting you back to the UK in a medical emergency.
+They entitle you to emergency care but treatment may not be free, and the cards won't cover extra costs such as those of getting you back to the UK in a medical emergency.

 We know you won't want to be parted from your tech on your travels – how else will you Skype your family or Instagram your latest location?